 - Set a good example for your child.
 You can do this by making healthy food and drink choices and by being active yourself.
 Kids learn best by watching adults around them.

-- Support and encourage your child to take care of himself.
-Help him focus on the health benefits of his choices instead of focusing on his weight.
+- Support and encourage your child to take care of themselves.
+Help them focus on the health benefits of their choices instead of focusing on their weight.

 - Choose fresh, healthy foods whenever possible.
 Fast food, takeout, restaurant meals and packaged foods are usually full of extra calories, fat, sugar and salt that are not good for your child’s health.

 - Talk with your child about healthy food and drink choices.
 With so many health claims on food labels, it can be hard to know what is healthy and what is not.
 If you are not sure, your child’s health care team can help with this.